cmadland/lit/pages/02.research-methods/02.indigenous-research/03.kurtzIndigenousMethodologiesTraversing2013/docs.md

 - use of talking circles has increased but should be considered as ceremony and sacred
   - > the information shared in talking circles is transmitted from generation to generation, usually by Elders who have specifi cally been chosen by other Elders or gifted from the spiritual world as keepers of the teachings of traditional culture (Wilson & Restoule, 2010).
 This knowledge must be protected and not shared freely.
   - Elder/facilitator must be involved in planning and preparing of safeguards
-  - all 4 talking circles ==in this study were preceded by a feast together==
+  - all 4 talking circles in this study were preceded by a feast together
   - Elder started the talking circle w/ traditional prayer and used a stone with special meaning to her for the current speaker
   - speakers were encouraged to share only what they were comfortable for as long as they wanted